- As a Trust the focus is on seniority and gender balance when allocating the safeguarding roles.

 Stephenson (MK) Trust is an Equal Opportunities employer.
 We are committed to safeguarding and promoting the welfare of children and young people and expect all staff to share this commitment.
 This commitment to robust Recruitment, Selection and Induction procedures extends to organisations and services linked to the Trust on its behalf.
 An enhanced Disclosure and Barring Service Certificate is required prior to commencement of employment.

-If you anyone has any cause for concern regarding their own or other students of the Academy they are encouraged to contact Dr Marie Ramsay, the DSL, in the first instance.
+If you anyone has any cause for concern regarding their own or other students of the Academy they are encouraged to contact Dr Marie Ramsay, the DSL and Principal, in the first instance.

 Child Protection Policy